 By far the best option in screen protection is tempered glass.
 Tempered, or toughened, glass is a type of safety glass chemically enhanced to make it stronger than standard glass.
-Tempered glass screen protectors are multi-layered, providing ultimate screen protection.
-With layers of shock absorbing silicone, PET film and tempered glass, these screen protectors have a material hardness rating of up to 9H, meaning they can resist scratches from nearly every natural element including rocks and sand.
+Tempered glass screen protectors are multi-layered, providing ultimate screen protection for your smartphone touch screen.
+With layers of shock absorbing silicone, PET film and tempered glass, these screen protectors have a 2 material hardness rating of up to 9H, meaning they can resist scratches from nearly every natural element including rocks and sand.
 Tempered glass provides a clearer display because of its anti-reflective, glare reducing qualities and oleophobic coating which repels fingerprints.
 Even with all of this protection, tempered glass screen protectors are still very thin and no more intrusive than any other type of screen protector.

 How To Apply Your Screen Protector

 Some screen protectors have a self-containing adhesive, but for those that don’t have a sticky back, there are two basic application methods.
 The dry method requires no adhesive and utilizes static electricity and a tight fit to keep the screen protector adhered to your device.
 The wet mounting method involves spraying the screen protector with a generous amount of rubbing alcohol on both sides, applying it to your device and letting it dry for approximately 30 minutes.